 Huffkins are very soft rolls traditionally pressed with holes in the middle by the baker.
 A small amount of lard is used in the slow-rise dough which results in a fluffy crumb and a golden crust, and should be wrapped in a cloth afterwards so it doesn’t harden.

 Huffkins were often eaten for tea with pitted cherries placed in the hole and continue as a traditional Kent delicacy to this day, sometimes filled with bacon at breakfast time.

 A Canterbury Apple Tart is characterised by its grated apple and lemon filling and sliced apples that decorate the top.
 This is such a crowd pleaser, that even Mary Berry has a variation.

 The origin of the Canterbury Tart is unclear but some say it could be inspired by the Canterbury Tales, in which the first mention of an apple pie was made by Geoffrey Chaucer.

 Similarly to the French dessert, cherry clafoutis, the Kentish cherry batter pudding is made by adding cherries to a thick batter resulting in an almost Yorkshire pudding-textured dessert.
 We like this recipe.

-The cherry batter pudding originated naturally in Kent because of the abundance of cherries from the tens of thousands of acres of cherry orchards planted on the order of King Henry VII.
+The cherry batter pudding originated naturally in Kent because of the abundance of cherries from the tens of thousands of acres of cherry orchards planted on the order of King Henry VIII.
 A much smaller number exists today but the Kentish cherry batter pudding remains in recipe books across the country.